lbr-stack/lbr_fri_ros2_stack/lbr_demos/lbr_fri_ros2_cpp_demos/README.md

 # LBR FRI ROS2 C++ Demos
 Collection of basic usage examples for the `lbr_fri_ros2` through C++.

-🤝 **Note**: These demos closely follow KUKA's FRI example applications.
+🤝 **Note**: These demos are compatible with and closely follow KUKA's FRI example applications.

 ⚠️ **General Safety**: Do always execute in `T1` mode first.